istio/istio.io/content/docs/examples/multicluster/iks-icp/index.md

 This example uses IBM Cloud Private as the Istio local control plane and IBM Cloud Kubernetes Service as the Istio remote.

-## Deploy Bookinfo Example Across Clusters by following [these instructions](/docs/examples/multicluster/icp/)
+## Deploy bookinfo example across clusters by following [these instructions](/docs/examples/multicluster/icp/)